 Troubleshooting Wandering Jew Plant Care Problems

-It’s super easy to grow wandering jew plants outside, especially when it’s humid.
+It’s super easy to grow wandering dude plants outside, especially when it’s humid.
 But growing them indoors is a whole different story.

-Most of the problems you’ll have with indoor wandering jew plant care will be due to inadequate water, light, and/or humidity.
+Most of the problems you’ll have with indoor care will be due to inadequate water, light, and/or humidity.

 Weak, Leggy Growth